Adaptive Leadership & Conversations Worth Having | Leading Through Conversation

 Model that generative, systems-aware posture—and watch others rise into it, too.

 When your conversations are curious, appreciative, and generative, adaptive leadership stops feeling like a balancing act on a unicycle.
 It starts feeling natural.
-And when leadership feels natural, systems begin to lead themselves.
+And when leadership feels natural, it's easier to navigate challenges and change by helping your team see possibilities and take self-directed action.
 That’s not just good for you—it’s better for everyone.